awslabs/aws-encryption-sdk-specification/keyring-interface.md

-If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#data-structures.md#encrypted-data-key) and the [decryption materials](#data-structures.md#decryption-materials) still do not include a plaintext data key, it MUST set one resulting plaintext data key on the [decryption materials](#data-structures.md#decryption-materials).
+If the keyring is able to succesfully get at least one plaintext data key from any [encrypted data key](#data-structures.md#encrypted-data-key) and the [decryption materials](#data-structures.md#decryption-materials) still do not include a plaintext data key, it SHOULD set one resulting plaintext data key on the [decryption materials](#data-structures.md#decryption-materials).

 If the keyring is unable to get any plaintext data key using the input [encrypted data keys](#data-structures.md#encrypted-data-key) the keyring MUST NOT not update the [decryption materials](#data-structures.md#decryption-materials).